thenexthub/Codira/docs/OptimizerDesign.md

 ### Optimization passes

-There are two kind of optimization passes in Swift: Function passes, and Module passes.
+There are two kind of optimization passes in Codira: Function passes, and Module passes.
 Function passes can inspect the entire module but can only modify a single function.
 Function passes can't control the order in which functions in the module are being processed - this is the job of the Pass Manager.
 Most